Hope, Strength and Peace

 By Chris Lawrence

-At Hope Has Arrived, we believe every person facing cancer has three critical needs: hope, strength and peace.
-These three are invaluable for any person, but even more so on a cancer journey.
+I believe every person facing challenging circumstances has three critical needs: hope, strength and peace.
+These three are invaluable for any person, but even more so when a person faces cancer.

 That’s why the purpose of Hope Has Arrived is “finding hope, strength and peace against cancer.”